-- Contract ride-hailing companies to set up a commuting programme for refugee employees. - Decide what share of the cost will be covered by your company, what days and times employees can request a ride, and which vehicle type employees can select.
+- Contract ride-hailing companies to set up a commuting programme for refugee employees through services such as Uber for Business.
+Tent can connect companies to its members, such as Uber, to discuss this opportunity in further detail - reach out at info@tent.org. - Decide what share of the cost will be covered by your company, what days and times employees can request a ride, and which vehicle type employees can select.